 Together, the three men became a sort of Italian Three Musketeers for a short time.
 The cousins separated from their rescuer with the promise that they would continue to fight the Borgias.
 In the game, Ezio becomes a mentor for the Italian Brotherhood of Assassins, which actually existed.

-In the painting below and from the left, are Cesare Borgia, Lucretia Borgia, Pope Alexander, and a young man holding an empty glass and wondering if it was poisoned.
+In the painting below features, from the left, Cesare Borgia, Lucretia Borgia, Pope Alexander, and a young man holding an empty wine glass and wondering if it was poisoned.

-Notable Cities In the Life Of Prospero Colonna
+Maps of Cities in the Life of Prospero Colonna

 Visions of Historic ItalyClick thumbnail to view full-size